TABLE OF CONTENTS

 Restrictions on Access

 Open to all users.
 Digital access copies of the photo albums are available.
 Original albums should not be handled for preservations purposes.

 The Austin History Center (AHC) is the owner of the physical materials in the AHC collections and makes available reproductions for research, publication, and other uses.
 Written permission must be obtained from the AHC before any publication use.
 The AHC does not necessarily hold copyright to all of the materials in the collections.
 In some cases, permission for use may require seeking additional authorization from the copyright owners.
 Consult repository for more details.

 The loose photographs and Bill Kuykendall's scrapbook were donated by Bill Kuykendall's son, Marshall Kuykendall.
 The three family albums were donated anonymously.

 Kuykendall Family Photograph Collection (AR.1994.032).
 Austin History Center, Austin Public Library, Austin, Texas.

 Donor #: DO/1971/025

 Donation Date: Multiple donations, 1983-1984

 Initial inventory by Tim Wilder/1994.
 Processing by Katherine O'Brien/2005.
 Final processing and encoding by Nicole Davis/2014.

 Photo albums have been digitized for access and preservation.
-Disks with images are available in the Reading Room Digital Collections Box.
+Digitized images are available on the Reading Room Digital Viewing Station.